Jieitai-Mae Station

 Jieitai-Mae Station (自衛隊前駅) is a rapid transit station in Minami-ku, Sapporo, Hokkaido, Japan.
 The station number is N15.
 It is one of the four Sapporo Municipal Subway stations located above-ground (all of which are on the southernmost section of the Namboku Line).

 Platforms

+History

+The station opened on 16 December 1971 coinciding with the opening of the Namboku Line from Makomanai Station to Kita-Nijuyo-Jo Station.